Follow social distancing

 Take extra care on the coast

 Please take extra care if visiting coasts or beaches and note there may not be an RNLI lifeguard.
-Please always follow RNLI guidance:
+Please always follow RNLI guidance on coastal safety:

 - Take care near cliffs - know your route and your limitations